-Creamy, rich, and flavored with coconut, vanilla, cinnamon, and rum, coquito is Puerto Rico's favorite Christmas punch.
+Creamy, rich, and flavored with coconut, vanilla, cinnamon, and rum, coquito is Puerto Rico's favorite Christmas drink.
 This is my personal recipe, one that I enjoy serving to family, friends, and guests throughout the holiday season and beyond.

 Tour Guide Debbie's Puerto Rico Coquito Recipe